Pag-ibig Ko Sayo'y Totoo

 Pag-ibig Ko Sayo'y Totoo is a 1996 Philippine romantic action film directed by Romy Suzara.
 The film stars Bong Revilla and Donna Cruz.
 It is named after Blue Jeans' hit song Paniwalaan Mo.

 The film is streaming online on YouTube.

+Synopsis

+Despite grieving for the death of his fiancee, Lt.
+Mario Romero, a law enforcer has accepted his assignment of protecting Dulce, daughter of a businessman who is targeted by rival enemies.